Mahendra270/Linear-Regression/README.md

 # Linear-Regression
-To predict the car-price based on the features present in the data-set through Linear Regression Algorith
+To predict the car-price based on the features present in the data-set through Linear Regression Algorithm